Degrees and Certifications:

 Mr. Jacob Goldman

 Hello, my name is Jacob Goldman, and I am your child's Civics, African American Studies, or AP World History teacher.
-This is my 5th year teaching in total, and my first year teaching at Southland College Prep.
+This is my 5th year teaching in total, and my second year teaching at Southland College Prep.
 I attended Deerfield High School in Deerfield, IL, and graduated in 2007.
 I then went to Clark University in Worcester, MA, where I received my bachelors' degree with a major in Political Science, and a minor in Philosophy.
 Because of my good grades, I was then able to receive my masters' degree in one year for free from Clark University.
 I elected to pursue and receive my MPA degree, (like an MBA, but for the public sector).
 My undergraduate capstone was about the relationship between the media and protests, and my graduate capstone was about the theory of co-location, and how it could be used to improve the functioning and performance of Worcester City Hall and Worcester City Government.
 I also briefly worked for Congressman Jim McGovern while I was in Massachusetts as well.